ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow.md

 * Keep `GHC.Hs` for GHC-specific code that manipulates the syntax tree.
 * In parallel, use the TTG extension points to implement Alan Zimmerman's [Api Annotations](https://ghc.haskell.org/trac/ghc/wiki/ApiAnnotations), making them much easier to use.
 See !2418.

-### Getting from short to long term

-@Ericson2314 thinks the key is to "bud off" the AST module, so that it's increasingly ready to be shared between GHC and other packages per the long term goal.
-That means trying to separate the AST datatypes from as much GHC-specific machinery as possible.

-Here are some issues relating to that:
+Here are some issues relating to these changes:

 - #18936
 - #19218